Veterans Memorial Foundation

 The President shall also serve as the Chairman and Chief Executive Officer.
 He shall preside at meetings and have the power to call meetings.
 The President shall be responsible for the leadership of the Board of Directors in discharging its powers and duties and shall, in general, supervise all of the business and affairs of the corporation.
 The President may sign contracts and other instruments on the corporation's behalf.
 All contracts must be approved by a majority vote of the Board of Directors.
 The President shall have such other powers and perform such other duties prescribed for by the Board of Directors.

 Section 3.06: Vice President

-Assists the President in carrying out his duties.
+Duties of the Vice President include assisting the President in carrying out his duties.
 In the absence or disability of the President, the Vice-President shall perform the duties of the President.
 When so acting, the Vice-President shall have all the powers of the President.
-The Vice-President shall have such other powers and perform such other duties prescribed for them by the Board of Directors or the President.
+The Vice-President shall have such other powers and perform such other duties as prescribed by the Board of Directors or the President.

 Section 3.07: Treasurer

 3.07.(A) The duties of the Treasurer will be determined by the Board of Directors and will include the following:

 3.07.(B) Any disbursement request to the Treasurer for reimbursement of expenses related to the performance of service or purchase of items for the Foundation must be accompanied by receipts and maintained by the Treasurer.
 The Foundation may deny any request for purchases that have been made without prior approval.

 3.07.(C) Authorized persons using the Foundation's credit or A.T.M. card for purchases shall have prior approval from the board and shall turn all receipts over to the Treasurer with detailed information as to the amount and what was purchased.
 Items needed for the general day-to-day operation of the Foundation up to a certain dollar amount to be determined by the Board of Directors shall not need prior approval.